Skip to content

 Understand Your Franchise Market

 The market for your franchise business depends very much on the franchisor you set up with.
 They will be able to provide guidance and expertise on the types of customers you should be marketing to, although you will need to carry out your own market research as well.
+Look into the likely demand for services in your area, speak to other franchise businesses in neighboring regions and understand who your competitors are.
+You should also talk to your franchisor about planned advertising and partnerships.

 Is Franchise Entrepreneurship For You?